 Where applicants from two or more Host Organisations submit similar proposals, and there may be benefits of working together, the Expert Review Panel may recommend a meeting of relevant applicants.

-Participation in Stage 2 of the process is not a guarantee of funding.
+Invitation to full application stage is not a guarantee of funding.

 Selection Criteria for EOI Stage

 EOIs will be assessed against the following selection criteria outlined in Appendix A.